 Driving the Fabia around town, it feels narrower than many of its main competitors, which makes it less stressful, more fun and easy to park in tight spaces.
 This is further helped by good visibility and light steering, while space in the in front is generous.
 Once you take the Fabia off the beaten track, the similarities with the Volkswagen Polo on which it's based become noticeable, both being engineered more with comfort in mind than sporty performance.
 The soft suspension absorbs most bumps and potholes without much difficulty, making it suited to long-distance journeys.
 Entry-level petrol engines are somewhat underpowered, but go for one of the 1.2-litre TSI turbocharged engines and you’ll get a great mix of performance and economy.

 Price, value for money & options

 The Fabia undercuts its other good-value rivals, such as the Volkswagen Polo while also coming with a lot of the same equipment and accessories – so it's clearly a great value car.
-We’d recommend avoiding the entry-level S model, because it doesn’t come fitted with air-conditioning, alloy wheels or front fog lights – SE cars are a better compromise, and add all the kit you’d expect on a modern-day supermini like remote central locking and the like.
-The special edition Fabia Monte Carlo gets the look of the range-topping vRS hot-hatch, including black alloy wheels and dark-lensed headlights, but can be specified with a range of engines including the 1.2 TSI turbo petrol and 1.6 TDI diesel.
-Flagship Elegance models feel much more luxurious, but start to become fairly expensive.
+We’d recommend avoiding the entry-level S model, because it doesn’t come fitted with air-conditioning, alloy wheels or front fog lights.
+The SE is a much better compromise, adding all the equipment you’d expect on a modern-day supermini, including remote central locking.
+The special edition Fabia Monte Carlo is fitted out with the same look as the range-topping vRS hot hatchback, including black alloy wheels and dark-lensed headlights, and can be specified with a range of engines that include the 1.2-litre TSI turbo petrol and 1.6-litre TDI diesel.
+Top-of-the-range Elegance models feel much more luxurious, but start to become fairly expensive.
 If space isn't a concern, we'd actually recommend a top-spec Skoda Citigo instead.